Escalante Canyons Marathon

 Marathon, Half Marathon & 5K Fun Run

-Come and experience races like no others.
+Come and experience a race event like no other.
 The Escalante Canyons Marathon and Half Marathon Run offer wildly scenic vistas across a landscape of unmatched ruggedness, a course with dramatic topography, pristine air, and a profound sense of serenity.

 Marathon